DYNAMIC PRICING

 Definition

-Dynamic pricing is a strategy that involves automatically adjusting prices in real time based on contextual variables such as demand, available inventory, competitors’ prices, time of day, weather, customer profile, and more.
-Algorithms analyze this data and adjust prices to maximize revenue or profit margins.
-This practice is common in the airline industry, the hotel sector, and increasingly in e-commerce.
+Dynamic pricing is a strategy that involves automatically adjusting prices in real time based on contextual variables: demand, available inventory, competitors’ prices, time of day, weather, customer profile, etc

 Why it's important